EverythingMe/geodis/README.md

 It is able to resolve either lat,lon coordinates into zipcode (in the us), city, region and country (based on the closest match), and/or resolve IP addresses into the same location objects.

-Geodis is fast - a single thread, signle process python program can resolve about 1500 locations per second on a desktop machine, when the database is fully loaded with IP ranges and all major cities in the world.
+Geodis is fast - a single thread, signle process python program can resolve about 2000 ips and 3000 lat,lon pairs a desktop machine, when the database is fully loaded with IP ranges and all major cities in the world.